thoughtbot/guides/code-review/README.md

 Understand why the code is necessary (bug, user experience, refactoring).
 Then:

 * Communicate which ideas you feel strongly about and those you don't.
-* Don't block code for academic reasons.
-Object-oriented design and other topics should be part of regular Friday afternoon discussions instead of code reviews.
 * Identify ways to simplify the code while still solving the problem.
-* Let the author make the final decision about alternative implementations.
+* If discussions turn too philosophical or academic, move the discussion offline to a regular Friday afternoon technique discussion.
+In the meantime, let the author make the final decision on alternative implementations.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.